camunda/docker-camunda-bpm-platform/README.md

 getting started experience.
 In case you want to use the Camunda Docker images in production, consider reading our [security instructions](https://docs.camunda.org/manual/latest/user-guide/security/).

+## Camunda-internal: releases

+See [MAINTAINERS.md](MAINTAINERS.md) for information relevant to maintainers, including release pipeline and secret management notes.

 ## Distributions

 You can find more detailed documentation on the pre-packaged (community)